odedlaz/tmux-onedark-theme/README.md

 ### Symbols are missing

-   The theme requires Powerline symbols exist on your system.
-Follow [these instructions](https://github.com/powerline/fonts) to install them.
+   The theme requires Powerline symbols exist and set on your system.
+Follow [these instructions](https://github.com/powerline/fonts) to install them, then update your terminal fonts to use them.

+### Symbols are corrupted

+   Patched Powerline fonts aren't picked up when `$LANG` isn't set to `en_US`.
+   You can change the default locale settings at `/etc/default/locale`.

 ### Widgets not working

    Make sure that you put the `set -g @plugin 'odedlaz/tmux-onedark-theme'` before other scripts that alter the status line, or they won't be able to pickup the plugin's changes.